henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 SWID tags are meant to be flexible and able to express a broad set of metadata about a software product.
 Moreover, there are multiple types of SWID tags, each providing different types of information.
 For example, a "media tag" is used to describe an application's installation image on an installation media, while a "patch tag" is meant to describe a patch that modifies some other application.
 Therefore, the complete set of attributes or types of information elements that can be included in a SWID tag often exceeds the scope a single application of SWID.

 This document defines a more concise representation of SWID tags in the Concise Binary Object Representation (CBOR) {{-cbor}}.
 This is described via the CBOR Data Definition Language (CDDL) {{-cddl}}.
 The resulting Concise SWID data definition is interoperable with the XML schema definition of ISO-19770-2:2015 {{SWID}}.
-The vocabulary, i.e., the CDDL names of the types and members used in the Concise SWID data definition are mapped to more concise labels represented as small integers.
+The vocabulary, i.e., the CDDL names of the types and members used in the Concise SWID data definition, is mapped to more concise labels represented as small integers.
 The names used in the CDDL and the mapping to the CBOR representation using integer labels is based on the vocabulary of the attribute and element names defined in ISO-19770-2:2015.

 In essence, XML SWID tags are not small, and the use of SWID tags in applications can cause a large amount of data to be transported, larger than may be acceptable for constrained devices.
-Concise SWID tags reduce the amount of data transported by using CBOR and maps human-readable labels of that content to more concise Integer labels (indices).
+Concise SWID tags reduce the amount of data transported by using CBOR and maps human-readable labels of that content to more concise integer labels (indices).

 # Concise SWID data definition

-This is a complete representation of the content of the ISO-19770-2:2015 {{SID}} XML schema definition in CDDL.
+This is a complete representation of the content of the ISO-19770-2:2015 {{SWID}} XML schema definition in CDDL.
 This representation includes all SWID tag fields and thus supports all SWID tag use cases.
 The CamelCase notation used in the XML schema definition is changed to hyphen-separated notation (e.g. ResourceCollection is named resource-collection in the Concise SWID data definition).
-The human-readable names of array members are mapped to integer indices via a block of rules at the bottom of the Concise SWID data definition.
+The human-readable names of members are mapped to integer indices via a block of rules at the bottom of the Concise SWID data definition.
 48 character strings of the SWID vocabulary that would have to be stored or transported in full if using the original vocabulary are replaced.

 ~~~ CDDL